inondations-paris-seine-crues-mesure-sensibilisati

 The Editor

-Some people, while watching Sous la Seine (which is basically a Netflix-induced overload, just so you know), probably had a good laugh at the final scene that, spoiler alert, shows Paris underwater after a massive overflow from the river.
-However, it seems that the risks of flooding are becoming more and more significant in the capital, to the point where it's becoming urgent to educate the population and establish quick action plans if the city finds itself submerged.
+Some viewers, while watching Sous la Seine (an absolute overload served up by Netflix, by the way), likely had a good laugh at the final scene which, spoiler alert, shows Paris underwater after a massive overflow from the river.
+However, it seems that the risks of flooding are becoming more significant in the capital, to the point that it has become crucial to educate the population and establish quick action plans if the city were to be swallowed by the waters.
 And it all starts this week, with a number of free workshops popping up everywhere.

 A disaster more likely than it seems

-That’s why, from May 12 to 16, the City of Paris and the prefecture have decided to implement a number of measures to raise awareness among the residents of the capital.
-First, the forecourt of the 11th arrondissement town hall will host throughout the week a sensory device that lets you experience the challenge of opening a car door blocked by water.
-This tool was developed by the Central Service for Hydrometeorology and support for flood forecasting, and it's available for free access from 9 AM to 5 PM.
+This is why, from May 12 to 16, the City of Paris and the prefecture have decided to implement a number of measures to raise awareness among the capital’s residents.
+First, the forecourt of the 11th arrondissement town hall will host a sensory experience throughout the week to test the difficulty of opening a car door blocked by water.
+This tool was developed by the central service for hydrometeorology and flood forecasting support, available for free access from 9 AM to 5 PM.

 A Free Awareness Day

-More broadly, the City Hall of Paris and the prefecture have decided to organize this Wednesday, May 14, a day of free-access activities in the different districts of the capital, to about the risks associated with flooding.
-On the agenda: from 10 AM to 4 PM, there will be free workshops at quai Saint-Bernard, including, for example, demonstrations of rescue for people submerged in the Seine.
+Furthermore, the City of Paris and the prefecture have decided to hold a free awareness day on Wednesday, May 14, as part of Free access animation day in the various districts of the capital, to raise awareness among as many people as possible about the risks involved in case of flooding.
+On the agenda: from 10 AM to 4 PM, there will be free workshops at the Saint-Bernard quay, including demonstrations of rescue for people submerged in the Seine.

-In the evening, all the city halls of Paris (except for those in the 12th, 14th, and 19th, which will have their evening events relocated to nearby centers) will offer a variety of fun activities, such as mock news broadcasts, interviews with experts, quizzes, and workshops on putting together an emergency kit...
-These events are designed to raise public awareness about these issues before a full-scale simulation takes place in October.
+In the evening, all the city halls in Paris (except for those in the 12th, 14th, and 19th, which will hold their evening events in nearby centers) will offer various and diverse activities, such as mock news broadcasts, interviews with experts, quizzes, and workshops on how to put together an emergency kit… These events aim to raise public awareness of these issues ahead of a full-scale simulation happening next October.

-To prepare for potential disasters, the transportation agency's agents and experts have come up with various evolving maps that can indicate the different closed lines and stations based on water levels.
-And the first line to close its doors would be… the RER C!
-Fortunately, we would need to reach almost 7 meters of flooding to paralyze the vast majority of the network in central Paris.
-In any case, we're happy to know that risks are being taken into account and that measures are being put in place.
-In the meantime, we're going to brush up on our swimming lessons, just in case…
+To tackle potential disasters, the transportation agency's agents and experts have come up with various dynamic maps that help indicate which lines and stations are closed depending on water levels.
+And the first line to close its doors would be... the RER C!
+Thankfully, it would take nearly 7 meters of flooding to paralyze the majority of the network in central Paris.
+In any case, we’re happy to know that risks are being considered and that measures are being put in place.
+In the meantime, let’s brush up on our swimming lessons, just in case...

 More info